YunoHost-Apps/ghost_ynh/doc/DISCLAIMER.md

 ## Installation

  1. No LDAP support.
- 1. You need more then **1GB** of ram.
+ 1. You need more than **1GB** of ram.
 If you don't have it, please create a **swap memory**.

         dd if=/dev/zero of=/swapfile bs=1024 count=1048576
         mkswap /swapfile
         swapon /swapfile
         echo "/swapfile swap swap defaults 0 0" >> /etc/fstab

- 1. This app is multi-instance (you can have more then one Ghost blogging websites on a single YunoHost server)
+ 1. This app is multi-instance (you can have more than one Ghost blogging websites on a single YunoHost server)

 ### Installing the Ghost app